Yuhong123456/DSUA-301-Project-Moodify/README.md

  ## Future Work
  Shifting to more updated, higher-resolution datasets with additional dimensions of evaluating nuanced emotions.

  Find more percise or considerate music - mood mapping criteria.

- Integrating environmental context with emotional states and user historical preferences for music recommendations
+ Integrating environmental context with emotional states and user historical preferences for music recommendations.

  ## Contributors